RS-PYTHON/RS-PYTHON.github.io/_pages/index.md

 intro:
-  - excerpt: 'RS client libraries will provide Prefect chain to compute any Sentinel-1, Sentinel-2 and Sentinel-3 products. '
+  - excerpt: 'Welcome to the Reference-System Python !
+Our platform is designed to efficiently orchestrate processing pipelines for Copernicus satellite imagery.
+We will  support at first processing chains for Sentinel-1, Sentinel-2, and Sentinel-3 data.Looking ahead, we’re excited to expand our capabilities to include Sentinel-5P and other upcoming Copernicus missions.
+Join us on this journey as we unlock valuable insights from Earth observation data!  '

 feature_row:
   - image_path: assets/images/sentinel/Irkutsk_and_Lake_Baikal_ESA15342560.jpeg